Methodist Accountant In India

 Some of that freight consisted of military vehicles that had to be driven from one set of rail cars to another whenever the track changed gauge.
 Then when they reached Assam, the vehicles were cut in two.
 Each half was loaded into an airplane and flown to China, where the halves would be welded back together.

-Near Chabua was the airfield from which C-46 and C-47 transports departed to "fly the hump" over a spur of the Himalayas, 500 miles across northern Burma to Kunming in China.
-It was a hazardous trip, and scores of planes went down.
+Near Chabua was the airfield from which C-46 and C-47 transports departed to "fly the hump" over a spur of the Himalayan Mountains, 550 miles across northern Burma to Kunming in China.
+It was a hazardous trip, and more than 1,300 people lost their lives in 696 fatal crashes.
 (For a look at an airman's map, click here.)

 As an alternative, Army engineers were also in the area working on the Ledo Road, which would connect with the Burma Road to form a land route to Kunming.